 Specifically, the case studies will be developed to address the following four objectives for high-energy performance buildings:

-These case studies contribute to one of the key goals of ZEBx, which is to catalyze the industry’s transition near zero energy and emission buildings.
-Learning from the experiences of early adopters presented in these case studies, project teams can leverage the open source information to reduce the additional learning costs that often accumulate when developing a NZEB project for the first time.
+These case studies contribute to one of the key goals of ZEBx, which is to catalyze the industry’s transition to near zero energy and emission buildings.
+Learning from the experiences of early adopters presented in these case studies, project teams can leverage the open source information to reduce the additional learning costs that often accumulate when developing an NZEB project for the first time.

 The first three case studies will be published this spring, focusing on residential projects in the City of Vancouver pursuing a near-zero emissions standard.
 These include The Heights, a non-passive laneway house, and the Rentz-Brumpton House.
 Hop online for project overviews!

 The Heights is currently Canada’s largest Passive House building located at 388 Skeena Street in the East Hastings corridor of Vancouver, BC.
 The Heights is a six storey, mixed-use building with 85 units.
 The building incorporates a simple super insulated envelope to achieve Passive House certification.

 A Lanefab Design/Build project, Rentz-Brumpton Residence is a newly-built, single-family home with a basement suite on a small RS-1 lot in Vancouver.
 This project was built for a landscape architect who is committed to minimizing his and his family’s ecological footprint.
 The owner also prioritized an indoor environment that is comfortable, quiet and healthy.